BlinkZer0/Shitty-Clock-Unlicensed/README.md

 ## FAQ

 ### Q: Can I fork this?
-**A:** No. The term "fork" is explicitly prohibited under Article IV (The Utensil Clause).
-Spoons are also banned.
+**A:** No. We Shitty engineers don't give a fork.
+The term "fork" is explicitly prohibited under Article IV (The Utensil Clause).
+Spoons are also banned—no spooning with our shitty code.

 ### Q: Can I star this repository?
 **A:** Emotionally?
 Yes.
 We appreciate the sentiment.